31-33/juryroom/imports/api/README.md

 `starredBy`: *A collection containing the ids of the users who had this comment starred at the time when a vote was called.*

 `calledAt`: *ISODate object storing the UTC time when this vote was called.*

+`finished`: *Boolean field to track whether this vote has been completed or not. `false` represents an in-progress vote, whereas `true` means the vote has finished (whether successful or not).*

 ---